Brad Harris: Career

 Harris teamed again with Kendall and Parolini in the Kommissar X series, and The Three Fantastic Supermen/I Fantastici Tre Supermen (1967) series.

 He served as executive producer on several of his films including King of Kong Island (which he also starred in) and Jack Cardiff's The Mutations.
-He later made seven appearances on the American soap opera Falcon Crest as "Deputy Duffy".
+He later made seven appearances on the soap opera Falcon Crest as "Deputy Duffy".
 His most recent film was the Andrea Zaccariello's comedy Boom, released in 1999.

 Harris invented and marketed exercise products called "AB-OrigOnals."
 He owned a company called Modern Body Design.
-In 2015 he was awarded the University of Arizona College of Humanities’ Distinguished Lifetime Achievement Award in the Humanities.
-He died on November 7, 2017, at the age of 84.
+In 2015, he was awarded the University of Arizona College of Humanities' Distinguished Lifetime Achievement Award in the Humanities.